A new skyscraper named ‘The Tulip’ is set to tower above the City of London.

 Perhaps one of London’s most ambitious ideas (except for these crazy plans that never went ahead, of course), the new building will include a twelve storey glass “bud”, where visitors will be able to walk across glass-floored bridges and ride in round glass gondolas that will rotate around the outside of the building.
 A great way to see the city, sure, but surely really bloody terrifying?!

 There will also be eight floors of viewing platforms, with double decker lifts to take you up to each floor.
-There’ll also be plenty of bars and restaurants, naturally.
+There’ll also be plenty of bars and restaurants, naturally, along with an education centre (billed as a “classroom in the sky”) that will host 40,000 state school pupils a year.

-Plans are being submitted today and, if all goes ahead, the building will be just one foot taller than Eric Parry’s One Undershaft that is currently being built nearby*.
+With planning permission now approved, the building will be just one foot taller than Eric Parry’s One Undershaft that is currently being built nearby*.
 (Nicely done, Foster+Partners.)
-If they get permission, work on the Tulip could start as early as 2020, with the hope of opening to the public in 2025.
+Work on the Tulip could start as early as 2020, with the hope of opening to the public in 2025.

 The design for this new 1000ft tower has been inspired by the shape of a tulip (although I can’t be the only person who thinks it looks a lot like something else ?).
 Foster+Partners often look to nature for inspiration, as the Gherkin’s unique structure was supposedly inspired by a pine cone.
 Sorry you didn’t get the nickname you were after, lads.